 Drill #1 – Streamline kicking with one arm extended

-This is probably one of the best, if not the best drill for swimmers of all levels to improve their rotation and body position while swimming freestyle.
-With this drill you learn how to rotate your body without breaking your perfect body position while swimming freestyle.
-Also, this drill helps you time your breathing while rotating and staying streamlined – which can be quite challenging.
+This is one of the best, if not the best, drills for swimmers of all levels to improve their rotation and body position while swimming freestyle.
+This drill teaches you how to rotate your body without compromising your form.
+Also, this drill helps you time your breathing while rotating and staying streamlined – which can be pretty challenging.

 Drill #2 – The Full body rotation drill while kicking

-Similar to the first drill, the full body rotation drill while kicking helps you develop a controlled rotation while also teaching you how to develop a proper breathing cycle on both sides of your body.
-However, this drill is definitely a bit more challenging and requires a strong kick since both momentum and stability come only from your legs.
+Like the first drill, the full-body rotation drill while kicking helps you develop a controlled rotation while teaching you how to create a proper breathing cycle on both sides of your body.
+However, this drill is a bit more challenging and requires a strong kick since momentum and stability come only from your legs.

 If this drill is challenging for you, improve your body tension.
-Flex your abs and your buttocks while maintaining a great streamlined position at all time.
+Flex your abs and buttocks while maintaining a streamlined position.
 Try not to lose the body tension when rotating to take a breath.

-Now it's time for you to take the guesswork out of swimming freestyle faster!
-Start thinking about your freestyle rotation and ask a friend, or coach to take a closer look at how you are rotating in the water.
-The best way to practice a proper rotation while maintaining a good rhythm and an efficient breathing pattern is by doing the drills we recommended.
+Now it's time to take the guesswork out of swimming freestyle faster!
+You can start thinking about your freestyle rotation and ask a friend or coach to take a closer look at how you rotate in the water.
+The best way to practice a proper rotation while maintaining a good rhythm and an efficient breathing pattern is by doing the recommended drills.